KU's Self: Upset loss to ASU a 'teaching' moment

 The loss ended Kansas' bid for an undefeated season at 10 games.
 The Jayhawks began the season ranked No. 1 and reclaimed the top spot on Dec.
 10.

-After the game, a number of Sun Devils left Arizona to head back home for Christmas, celebrating a season-defining win.
+After the game, a number of Sun Devils left Arizona to head home for Christmas, celebrating a season-defining win.

 "There's going be a lot of happy guys flying through the night to their families to have a great Christmas," Hurley said.
 "It makes Christmas so much better."